ManishaKadali/avm-genai-hackathon-usecases/USE-CASE-6-README.md

-# Use Case 6 : Procurement Status Agent
+# Use Case 6 : Procurement Status Tracking System

 **Overview:**
 The objective of this challenge is to create an interactive solution that streamlines the process of checking the status of procurement within an organization.